I know that the accident of my being a photographer has made my life possible.

 What my friend made me realize is that it would be selfish of me to not offer the same thing George offered me: the chance to learn from someone else's mistakes and experience at an accelerated rate.
 In truth, it's my time with George that continues to inspire me to help other photographers get paid to do what fulfills them.

 No matter where you are in your career I want to help you.
-Maybe you're just starting your journey and are still learning your craft, maybe you're a full-time parent and want to be a part-time photographer, maybe you're a pro and you have a certain income goal you want to reach - the end goal is always the same: To get paid as a photographer.
+Maybe you're just starting your journey and are still learning your craft, maybe you're a full-time parent and want to be a part-time photographer, maybe you're a pro and you have a certain income goal you want to reach - the end goal is always the same.
 If someone who only has a couple of acting degrees and no formal training can do it - so can you.
-All you need to have is a commitment to the result: To get paid as a photographer.
+All you need to have is a commitment to your result.
+I'd be thrilled to help you create a full or part-time career as a photographer.

 I offer a limited amount of one-on-one coaching slots for photographers.
 This includes Skype calls, work reviews and strategy sessions.
 To hop on a free discovery call use the application below and a member of my team will get us connected: